Breast Screening

 Before starting, the mammographer will check your details with you and ask if you have had any breast problems.

-3. The mammographer will place your breast onto the X-ray machine.
-It will be squeezed between 2 pieces of plastic to keep it still while the X-rays are taken.
-This takes a few seconds and you need to stay still.
-Your breast will be taken off the machine afterwards.
+3. Your breast will be squeezed between 2 pieces of plastic to keep it still before taking the first X-ray.
+This takes a few seconds and you’ll need to stay still.

 Important

 Breast screening is often uncomfortable and sometimes painful for some people.
+Any discomfort should not last long.

 You can talk to the mammographer, who is trained to help you feel more comfortable and give you support.
 You can also ask to stop at any time.

-Things to help your breast screening appointment
+Things to help prepare for your breast screening appointment

 You do not need to do anything special to prepare for a mammogram.
 But there are things that may help.